-14Later, we will also consider a lobbying success fee based on the commercial lobbyist's message.
+16Later, we will also consider a lobbying success fee based on the commercial lobbyist's message.

-15In an extension of the baseline model, we will show that signal-contingent fees paid by special interests are not an equilibrium outcome.
+17In an extension of the baseline model in Section 4.1, we will show that signal-contingent fees paid by special interests are not an equilibrium outcome.

-16The tasks of lobbyists vary widely, but active lobbying such as advocacy and monitoring policies and politics are those that they spend most of their time on (McGrath, 2006; Nownes, 2013).
+18The tasks of lobbyists vary widely, but active lobbying such as advocacy and monitoring policies and politics are those that they spend most of their time on (McGrath, 2006; Nownes, 2013).
 It, therefore, seems reasonable that they know these distributions.